asararatnakar/NodeApp_1_2/README.md

-# A NodeSDK 1.2.x based sample with Fabric V1.2 software
+# WIP: A NodeSDK 1.3.x based sample with Fabric V1.3 software

 Added the following functionality :